Schedule an appointment with our mediations specialist

 - Lacking in control over the outcome: The court process serves the purpose where the parties cannot come to an agreement for whatever reasons.
 The judge then steps in to make a decision for the parties.

 - Delay: Parties getting on with their lives and can have long lasting detrimental effects on the parties;

 - Destructive: In terms of preserving and maintaining a co-parenting arrangement in the future.

 What does mediation cost?

-Our fees for facilitating a mediation are charged at the rate of $1,650 per half day (4 hours) or alternatively $2,750 per full day (8 hours).
-Additional work deemed necessary in preparing for the mediation to including reading and considering lengthy documents provided to me by you prior to mediation is charged at a rate of $330 per hour.
+Our fees for facilitating a mediation are charged at the rate of $2,420 (incl GST) per half day (4 hours) or alternatively $3,630 (incl GST) per full day (8 hours).
+If the mediation exceeds the fixed time, then each additional hour shall be charged at $350 (incl GST).